-Wondering what DDos is?
-Today we will tell you about this attack that slows down our systems.
-You will find answers to why and how-to questions.
-If your system is slowing down sometimes even though you do not understand the reason, it may be the reasons explained here.
+If your system is slowing down sometimes even though you do not understand the reason, it may be the reason explained here.
 Click to see the top 10 booter list.

-- Attacker sets the source IP address of the request to the DNS resolver as the destination IP address
+- The attacker sets the source IP address of the request to the DNS resolver as the destination IP address.

 - For the sent request to be large, arguments such as “ANY” are used and DNS resolvers that forward them are detected.
 These requests are made with UDP packets.